menu

 As is often the case in a small city, Berry doesn't have a public transportation system that people use for their commute.

 The people who call Berry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berry residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Berry include German, English, Irish, European, and French.
+Important ancestries of people in Berry include German, English, Irish, European, and Scottish.

 The most common language spoken in Berry is English.
 Other important languages spoken here include African languages and Arabic.